Greater Yellowstone Ecosystem Natural History Collections at the Draper Natural History Museum

 The Greater Yellowstone Sights and Sounds Archive (GYSSA) is a digital collection of photographs, videos, and sound recordings of life in the Greater Yellowstone Ecosystem.
 Development of the GYSSA is supported in part by the R.K.
 Mellon Family Foundation.

-Greater Yellowstone Ecosystem Exhibit and Education Collections
+Greater Yellowstone Exhibit and Education Collection

 Our collections include taxidermy mounts, skins, skeletal material, paleontological and geological specimens, and still and moving images for use in our gallery exhibits and in interpretive programs.
 Many of these are on display in our Greater Yellowstone Adventure exhibit galleries.
 For additional information, please e-mail Bonnie Smith.